mwinterstorm/catbot_red/README.md

     1. camera / person detection alerting - currently hardcoded to my cameras
     1. integrates with Assist in Home Assistant
     1. location (WIP)
-1. Emote reactions to certain phrases (WIP)
+1. Emote reactions to certain phrases
+    1. working but reactions hardcoded
-1. Message replies (WIP)
+1. Message replies
+    1. working but reactions hardcoded
 1. updates its profile pic from cat pictures
+    1. working - pulls from a configurable matrix room
 1. cat facts from cat fact api
+    1. Working - need better plan for getting verified facts